telerik/xaml-docs/knowledge-base/kb-datetimepicker-hide-week-numbers.md

 ---
-title: Hide week numbers in RadDateTimePicker
+title: Hide the Week Numbers in RadDateTimePicker
 description: How to hide the week numbers in the calendar of RadDateTimePicker.
 type: how-to
-page_title: Change week numbers DateTimePicker Calendar visibility
+page_title: Change the Visibility of the Week Numbers in DateTimePicker's Calendar
 slug: kb-datetimepicker-hide-week-numbers
 position: 0
 tags: raddatetimepicker, week, numbers, areweeknumbersvisible